-- Allowances will not be given for contingency elements within budgets. - 2.4 We have adopted a light touch approach where: - There was evidence to show that the licence holder is comparatively efficient. - Past costs were a strong indicator of future costs. - 2.5 We adopted a more detailed approach where: - The licence holder may have been comparatively inefficient. - Past costs were not indicative of future costs. - Cost lines were increasing and were of a material nature. - 2.6 The licence holders generally provided the data necessary to support a robust assessment of expenditure and outputs.
-Where there was insufficient data, we asked for more information through the query process.
-Where that did not provide all the information we wanted, we have either disallowed the forecast pending further information ahead of the final determination, or designated the forecast item as a "Relevant Item" which can be allowed later in the price control period on provision of satisfactory information. - 2.7 For the first time since it was set up in 2017, GMO NI has submitted a business plan, which aligns with the business plans submitted by the TSOs.
+- 2.24 For the first time since it was set up in 2017, GMO NI has submitted a business plan, which aligns with the business plans submitted by the TSOs.
 As GMO NI is not a legal entity, it is unable to enter into a contract with the supplier of any of the resources necessary to deliver single system operation.
-The contracts are held by the relevant TSO and the allocation of cost to GMO NI has been identified in each of the business plans. - 2.8 In the approach document we outlined the steps in the price control process as they relate to the activities of GMO NI, repeated here in Figure 4.
+The contracts are held by the relevant TSO and the allocation of cost to GMO NI has been identified in each of the business plans. - 2.25 In the approach document we outlined the steps in the price control process as they relate to the activities of GMO NI, repeated here in Figure 4.